ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/ContainerQuickstart.rst

 Troubleshooting
 ------------------

 If a task goes DEAD, it will be necessary to restart it according to the instructions in :numref:`Section %s <RestartTask>`.
 To determine what caused the task to go DEAD, users should view the log file for the task in ``$EXPTDIR/log/<task_log>``, where ``<task_log>`` refers to the name of the task's log file.
 After fixing the problem and clearing the DEAD task, it is sometimes necessary to reinitialize the crontab.
-Users can copy-paste the crontab command from the bottom of the ``$EXPTDIR/log.generate_FV3LAM_wflow`` file into the crontab:
+Run ``crontab -e`` to open your configured editor.
+Inside the editor, copy-paste the crontab command from the bottom of the ``$EXPTDIR/log.generate_FV3LAM_wflow`` file into the crontab:

 .. code-block:: console

    crontab -e
-   i
    */3 * * * * cd /path/to/expt_dirs/test_community && ./launch_FV3LAM_wflow.sh called_from_cron="TRUE"
-   esc
-   :wq
-   enter

-..
-COMMENT: Check the crontab command to reflect python workflow.

 where: